 George gripped his wife Anne’s hand tightly as the ambulance rushed them to the hospital.
 As George looked at her lying on the stretcher, he could tell she was in immense pain.

 Guilt and worry overcame him as he replayed her fall in his mind.
 Earlier that day, Anne left their breakfast table to get George’s cane from the living room.
-She accidentally caught her foot on their rug and with nothing in reach to break her fall – she collapsed on the wooden floor.
-Luckily George was there to call for help.
+She accidentally caught her foot on their rug and with nothing in reach to break her fall, she collapsed on the wooden floor.

 A while later, Anne was finally well enough to go home.
 The doctors instructed Anne and George of their orders for rehabilitation of her hip.
 Anne would need physical therapy, medication, a wheelchair, check-ups and constant monitoring to continue her recovery.
 Afterward, George and Anne were visited by the hospital discharge planner.